happymondaylabs/vibecode/README.md

 ### How It Works
 - Detects the magic combo in `PaymentOptions.tsx`
 - Skips Stripe payment flow entirely
-- Simulates realistic video generation timing
+- Proceeds directly to REAL video generation using FAL AI
-- Uses theme image as mock video URL for testing
+- Uses actual prompts and themes for authentic testing
+- Generates real videos that users would receive
 - Shows visual indicators when bypass is active
 - Logs bypass activity for debugging
-- Allows testing of all themes without payment processing
+- Allows testing of all themes with real video generation

+### Important Notes
+- ⚠️ **REAL API COSTS**: This uses actual FAL AI credits for video generation
+- 🎬 **AUTHENTIC TESTING**: You get the exact same videos users would receive
+- ⏱️ **REAL TIMING**: Videos take 3-8 minutes to generate (same as production)
+- 📝 **ACTUAL PROMPTS**: Uses the real prompts for each theme
+- 🔄 **FULL PIPELINE**: Tests the complete video generation workflow

 ## Email Notifications